 Every dog is different

-Before we dive into the details, it’s important to remember that different breeds have different needs.
+Before we get into the details, it’s important to remember that different breeds have different needs.
 But also that what may work for one dog might not be the best practice for another – regardless of whether they’re the same breed or not.

 The best dog food for older dogs